Student involvement in the Luise Winnacker Children's House e. V.

 Photo: UniService Third Mission

-Student Nicolas Benedik is involved in Kinderhaus Luise Winnacker e.V.
+Student Nicolas Benedik dedicates himself to the Kinderhaus Luise Winnacker e.V.

-Teacher training programmes in Germany generally consist of two phases: a university degree course and a subsequent preparatory service, known as a traineeship.
-Students can apply the knowledge they have learnt in practice through internships during their studies.
-Nicolas Benedik, a student teacher specialising in German studies and sports science, applied for an internship at Kinderhaus Luise Winnacker e.V. and gained "lasting" experience there, which he would like to integrate into his future working life as a prospective teacher.
+Teacher training programmes in Germany generally consist of two parts: a university degree course and a subsequent teacher training.
+Students can apply the knowledge they have learnt in practice through work placements during their studies.
+Nicolas Benedik, a student teacher studying German Studies and Sports Sciences, applied for a work placement at Kinderhaus Luise Winnacker e.V. and gained ”lasting” experience there, which he would like to integrate into his future working life as a teacher.

 Kinderhaus Luise Winnacker e.V. is a multi-award-winning, innovative educational project.
-In 1995, the 'Unternehmen-Zündfunke' was founded as part of the 'Kinderhaus Luise Winnacker' development association with the support of businessman Ernst-Otto Winnacker and the voluntary commitment of teacher Lieselotte Winnacker-Spitzl.
+In 1995, the project 'Unternehmen-Zündfunke' was founded as part of the 'Kinderhaus Luise Winnacker' aid association with the support of businessman Ernst-Otto Winnacker and the voluntary commitment of teacher Lieselotte Winnacker-Spitzl.
 To this day, it is an extracurricular learning centre for life and social skills.
-The concept is based on a fundamental attitude of valuing all children and their diverse potential, for which the association provides a variety of programmes.
-Nicolas Benedik first heard about the Kinderhaus from two lecturers from the University of Wuppertal, who held a weekend block seminar on site that focussed on physical education on school trips.
+The concept is based on a fundamental attitude of valuing all children and their diverse potential and the association provides a variety of programmes for this purpose.
+Nicolas Benedik first heard about the Kinderhaus from two lecturers from the University of Wuppertal, who held a weekend block seminar on site that focused on physical education on school trips.

-"When I had to do an internship for my studies, I applied to Winnackerhaus and worked there for a month," says Benedik.
-As the managing director, Kerstin Spitzl, was satisfied with his work, she offered him the opportunity to continue working for the organisation.
-"I stayed there because I liked the concept."
+”When I had to do a work placement for my studies, I applied to Winnackerhaus and worked there for a month,” Benedik says.
+As the managing director, Kerstin Spitzl, was satisfied with his work, she offered him the opportunity to continue working for the organisation. ”I stayed there because I liked the concept.”
 One of the central concepts of the organisation is: acting instead of complaining.
-And the association also implements this on a small scale.
-Benedik explains: "If there are grievances in society, you don't have to point the finger, you have to tackle the problem.
+Furthermore, the association also implements this on a small scale.
+Benedik explains: ”If there are grievances in society, you don't have to point the finger, you have to tackle the problem.
 You quickly realise that you don't need much, because you can also start small.
-You don't always have to demonise the education system, but you can create a place where learning and trust can take place."
+You don't always have to demonise the education system, but you can create a place where learning and trust can take place.”

 Experience and discover nature

-The Luise Winnackerhaus is located in Sonnborn on the River Wupper and borders directly on a forest.
+The Kinderhaus Luise Winnacker is located in Sonnborn on the River Wupper and borders directly on a forest.
 Children, mostly between the ages of six and ten, are given a variety of opportunities to discover the world here.
-"Above all, we experience and discover nature," explains Benedik, "it's all about motor skills, games and sports, cycling, balancing and climbing."
+"Above all, we experience and discover nature,” Benedik explains, “it's all about motor skills, games and sports, cycling, balancing and climbing.”
 A fallen tree sometimes serves as a balancing bar, and children gain immense experience of nature with plants and animals in the local forest.

 They usually have breakfast or cook together, as the organisation promotes healthy eating.
-For a cookery project, the project leaders go shopping with the children and explain on site what is cheap, regional and healthy.
-"We also want the children to take responsibility," explains Benedik, "i.e. when they play, they know that they have to tidy up afterwards or sweep our ball field.
+For a cookery project, the project leaders go to the supermarkets with the children and explain on site what is cheap, regional and healthy. ”We also want the children to take on responsibility,” Benedik explains, ”i.e., when they play, they know that they have to tidy up afterwards or sweep our ball field.
 They regularly help clean our chicken coop.
 We have a small garden with our own vegetables and grow many things ourselves.
-The children are also responsible for the success of this and take on tasks."
-They even come into contact with a horse, ride and groom it and experience its closeness.
+The children are also responsible for the success of the garden and take on tasks.”
+They even come into contact with a horse; they ride and groom it and experience its closeness.

 The club also offers projects during the holidays.
-Benedik explains: "For example, I am responsible for a football project with a colleague.
-We work together with Distelbeck primary school."
+Benedik explains: ”For example, I am responsible for a football project with a colleague.
+We work together with Grundschule Distelbeck.”

 Luise Winnacker Children's House